regmtait/regmtait.co.uk/1-about.md

 ---
 layout: page
-title: Hand crafted web design
+title: Hand crafted™ web design
 permalink: /about/
 nav-title: About
 nav-class: about